Demon's Souls: Release

-The game was licensed for release in North America by Atlus USA.
+The game was licensed for release in North America by Atlus.
 While Sony was reluctant to license out a game for third-party publishing, it wanted the game to find a suitable niche and first-party publishing was no longer an option.
 The North American localization mainly addressed "grammar/inaccuracy issues" from the overseas version.
-Atlus USA was aware of the game's high difficulty, but was impressed by the game's quality and decided to take it on.
+Atlus was aware of the game's high difficulty, but was impressed by the game's quality and decided to take it on.
 Also due to the high difficulty, it planned for conservative sales figures.
 The game released in North America on October 6, coming in both standard and limited edition.

 Before the game's release in the United States, publication in PAL-region territories was made unclear after Sony Computer Entertainment Europe and Atlus announced that they both had no plans to publish the game.
 On April 16, 2010, Namco Bandai Partners, a subsidiary of Namco Bandai Games, signed an agreement deal with Sony Computer Entertainment to allow the former to distribute and publish the title in PAL territories.
 The European version came in standard and limited editions.
 The game was released across PAL territories, including Europe and Australia, on June 25.

 The North American servers for Demon's Souls were originally planned for shutdown in October 2011, two years after the game's release in the region.
 Atlus decided a month before to keep the servers running until May the following year.
 Later, after unspecified new developments, Atlus announced that it would keep the servers running "indefinitely".
 They were finally discontinued worldwide in February 2018.
 Their discontinuation meant the end of multiplayer functionality, messaging, and the World Tendency mechanics.
 A few months after the servers went offline, a group of fans created a private server which restored all online functions.